 Design for Performance requires a multitude of approaches and this is best served through our hybridised studios.
 Most importantly, these facilities should be flexible enough to support your needs.

 We believe that the best way to learn is by doing, throwing your self in at the deep end and accepting that mistakes are part of the process.
 The activities and projects undertaken on the course are active, hardwork, memorable, realistic and fun.

-Likewise in the second year a collaborative project with the Film and Animation students sees over a 12 week period the groups conceiving, designing, constructing, filming, performing and editing short films to a professional standard.
-The intention behind this is ‘as close to real world as possible’ requiring groups to understand the roles associated with producing studio films in this manner.
+Likewise, in the second year, a collaborative project with the Film and Animation students sees groups conceiving, designing, constructing, filming, performing and editing short films to a professional standard over a 12 week period.
+The intention behind this is for you to gain as close to real world experience as possible as the project requires groups to understand the roles associated with producing studio films.
 This is a longstanding project that has been developed over the past fifteen years.